-4. The institution may request an exception at the time of notification of the positive drug test ("A" sample) by submitting documentation to the NCAA-designated drug-testing agency.
+The school may request an exception at the time of notification of the positive drug test ("A" sample) by submitting documentation to the NCAA-designated drugtesting agency.

-NOTE: If the institution fails to provide medical documentation (including a prescription that would have been active as of the test date) to the NCAA-designated drug-testing agency before the "B" sample is reported as positive to the institution, the institution will be required to withhold the studentathlete from competition until such time as the documentation is received and reviewed, and the medical exception granted.
+If the school fails to provide medical documentation (including a prescription that would have been active as of the test date) to the NCAA-designated drug-testing agency before the "B" sample is reported as positive to the school, the school will be required to withhold the student-athlete from competition until such time as the documentation is received and reviewed, and a decision is rendered.